SirPepe/ornament/Readme.md

 passed to the `list()` transformers options.
 If the content attribute gets set to something other than a comma-separated list of numeric strings, the attribute's value resets back to the initial value `[0]`.
-Any attempt at setting the IDL attribute to values other arrays of will result in an exception outright.
+Any attempt at setting the properties to values other than arrays of will result in an exception outright.
 Depending on the transformer the array's content may be subject to further validation and/or transformations.